Nuseirat rescue and massacre: Hostages

 All four hostages rescued had been abducted from the Re'im music festival, and were identified as Noa Argamani (26-years-old), Almog Meir Jan (22-years-old), Andrey Kozlov (27-years-old), and Shlomi Ziv (41-years-old).
 Both Argamani and Meir Jan were festival goers while Kozlov, a recent immigrant from Russia, and Ziv had been employed as security guards for the festival.

 Argamani was shown in one of the initial videos released by Hamas documenting the massacre.
 She was seen being taken away on a motorcycle while yelling, "Don't kill me!"
 Her arms are outstretched towards her boyfriend, Avinatan Or, who was also being kidnapped.
 This footage became emblematic of the hostage crisis, leading to Argamani being described as "the face of the Nova music festival hostages."
 Argamani's family had indications that she was alive, as she appeared in a Hamas video released in January 2024.

 The abductees had suffered from malnutrition in captivity and were often beaten.
 The three male hostages, Shlomi Ziv, Almog Meir Jan, and Andrey Kozlov reported that they had gone through physical and psychological abuse while in Hamas captivity in Gaza, as reported by The Wall Street Journal.
 For six months they were confined to a single dark room without any contact with the outside world.
 They faced severe punishments for non-compliance, such as being locked in a small bathroom or buried under blankets in intense heat.
 The doctor in charge of treatment for the rescued hostages said they were beaten and showed signs of malnutrition due to a lack of adequate food while in captivity.
 Additionally, the captors subjected them to psychological torment, including threats of death and claims that no one was coming to rescue them.
-Prof. Itai Pesach at the Sheba Medical Centre who treated the three male hostages, stated that they suffered from severe trauma and had muscle atrophy due to malnutrition.
+Itai Pesach at the Sheba Medical Centre who treated the three male hostages, stated that they suffered from severe trauma and had muscle atrophy due to malnutrition.

 Argamani said she had been held in four different apartments during her eight months in captivity and that in the last location, the family made her wash their dishes.
 Ynet reported that she also cooked at times with basic ingredients she was provided.

 The Qassam Brigades (the militant wing of the Hamas movement) claimed that three other hostages were killed as a result of the raid.
 They did not name any of them, or show photographs, but they claimed that one of the three was a US citizen and released a short video with text in Arabic, Hebrew, and English.
 The video depicted three unidentifiable corpses with their faces obscured by censor bars.
-The Brigades did not give details of how the hostages supposedly died, but said they were killed by the Israeli military.
+The Brigades did not give details of how the hostages had died, but said they were killed by the Israeli military.
 (Note: Killed by the IDF directly, not executed in retaliation for civilian deaths, as threatened in early October.)

 "In exchange for them, your own army killed 3 of your own captives in the same attack; one of them holds a USA citizenship" - Qassam Brigades, 9 June 2024.